ArsenicBismuth/Custom-Grapher/README.md

    - Separate Hb,   ch2 (200Hz): FIR, 150 / 190, -60dB => 28th order
 3. Downsample by 2x => 245Hz
 4. Demodulate each
-   - Rectify (actually reqires the sampling rate to be more than 2x[2x] of all the carriers)
+   - Rectify (actually requires the sampling rate to be more than 2x[2x] of all the carriers)
    - FIR, 5 \ 10, -40dB => 83th order
 5. Downsample by 5x => 49Hz
 6. Noise & offset filtering